 Nissa Nordland is an actor and writer in the Twin Cities.
-She is a company member of Savage Umbrella, produces new work as Special When Lit. and was recently a mainstage cast member of the Brave New Workshop; she's had the pleasure of working with nimbus theatre, Wayward Theatre Company, Mission Theatre Company, Theatre Unbound, HUGE Improv Theatre, Classical Actor's Ensemble, The Buoyant Group, Artistry, Shadowhorse Theatre, Ghoulish Delights, The Red Letter Soceity, Theatre in the Round, Lyric Arts, and Public Dreams Theatre.
+She is a company member of Savage Umbrella, produces new work as Special When Lit. and was recently a mainstage cast member of the Brave New Workshop; she's had the pleasure of working with nimbus theatre, Wayward Theatre Company, Mission Theatre Company, Savage Umbrella, Theatre Unbound, HUGE Improv Theatre, Classical Actor's Ensemble, The Buoyant Group, Artistry, Shadowhorse Theatre, Ghoulish Delights, The Red Letter Soceity, Theatre in the Round, Lyric Arts, and Public Dreams Theatre.
 She also enjoys playing pinball, reading comic books, cross stitching and loves dinosaurs.

 "Housewarming" by Some Tiger won Best WTF Moment for the 2017 Z-Fest Film Festival, for a scene Nordland starred in.
 "Housewarming" was also nominated for Best Fantasy/Sci-Fi Film.